ko1/rubyhackchallenge/EN/3_practice.md

 This method should accept 1 argument, so the last argument of `rb_define_method()` is `1` and the definition of `int_add()` accepts one parameter with `VALUE n`.

-Actual addition is executed in `rb_int_plus()` so we don't see any complex code.
+The actual addition is performed in `rb_int_plus()` so we don't need to write any complex code.

-Let's try to modify this code to add by ourselves if a given parameter is `Fixnum` (small nubmer, easy to translate from C `int` and also translate to).
+Let's try to modify this code to use our own implementation of addition if a given parameter is a `Fixnum` (numbers represented by `Fixnum` are small and can be easily translated both to and from a C `int`).

-Note that Ruby 2.4 removed `Fixnum` and `Bignum` classes.
-They are unified into `Integer` class.
-However, MRI internal uses Fixnum and Bignum as internal data structure (performance reason).
+Note that Ruby 2.4 removed the `Fixnum` and `Bignum` classes.
+They are now unified into a single `Integer` class.
+However, MRI still uses Fixnum and Bignum as internal data structures for performance reason.
 For example, `FIXNUM_P(bignum)` returns false.

 ```diff
 Index: numeric.c